AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

 While it’s probably unlikely you don’t have anything that you do for fun, this question is part of the reason it’s so important to start thinking about these aspects of your application early on as a premed.

 If you’re looking for a hobby, remember not to force it.
 A hobby you don’t like and can’t speak positively about won’t help you.
-Check out what clubs your school has available.
+Check out the clubs your school offers.
 Ask friends about their hobbies.
 Step outside of your comfort zone and challenge yourself.
 Reflect on each of the activities you try in a journal to determine their impact on you.
 Did you have fun?
 Did you learn anything about yourself?
 Could you see yourself participating in the activity regularly?

 If you don’t have any hobbies, it’s important to get outside and find one.
 Admissions committees aren’t only considering your grades; they’re considering who you are as an entire human being.